Local Development Plan 2 - Supplementary Guidance

 Supplementary Guidance expands upon existing policies and proposals and is used to support the content of the Local Development Plan.
 It is particularly important when extensive detail is required for a specific policy area or strategic development site.

 The list of Supplementary Guidance noted below is associated with the policies of the Proposed Local Development Plan which is currently subject to Examination.
 Further information on this is available at the Council's Examination webpage.
-Further consultation on the remaining Supplementary Guidance documents will take place at a later date.

 - Air Quality & Planning

 - Housing in the Countryside

 - Open Space Provision for New Development and the associated Policy on Maintenance Options for Public Open Spaces